ChickenJoe26/About-Me/README.md

  ![Chicken Joe](https://pbs.twimg.com/profile_images/1019631029093453825/1UHwRZZ2.jpg)

 # Summary
- Hi im Joe Siegel a senior at Brockton Highschool I like watching esports and watching movies
+ Hi im Joe Siegel a senior at Brockton Highschool I like watching esports and watching movies.
+I spend a good majority of my time either at work or watching movies with my girlfiend of almost 2 years.

 # Family
 My family is awesome.
 My parents are really cool and i have a brother that I can tollerate, what else can I ask for?
 My mom works as a paralegal and my dad makes video games.
 My brother is a freshman at BHS.